 I know this is the year when the country is all gung-ho over Startup India, Stand up India.

 Does that make me a villain, cynic, moron for writing such a negative article?

 Trust me.
 I am not the party spoiler.
 I have been through the drill.

 I have been there, done that.
 Failed.
 Started again and succeeded without any external funding.
-I understand the problems entrepreneurs face when starting a business.
+I understand the challenges faced when starting a small business.

 My advice to everyone looking to start a startup is:

 - If you wanted to be a businessman and not work under someone.

 I hear this a lot.
 “I want to be a businessman because I do not want to work for anyone.”

 When I hear this.
 My usual reaction is “Eh.
 Seriously?
 Does this mean you will not report to your clients?
 Tolerate tantrums of your employees (at times) or will not try to be nice to get that next big deal?”